Xanthos-Code/vintel/README.md

 Vintel is written with Python 2.7, using PyQt4 for the application presentation layer, BeautifulSoup4 for html parsing, and Pyglet for audio playback.

 ### News
-_The current release version of Vintel is **1.1.2** and [can be found here](https://github.com/Xanthos-Eve/vintel/releases/tag/1.1.2)._
+_The current release version of Vintel is **1.1.2** and [can be found here](https://github.com/Xanthos-Eve/vintel/releases/tag/1.1.2).
+Both Mac and Windows distributions are now available for download with this release._

-Release 1.2.0 development is beginning - keep up on progress, add ideas, bugs or suggestions [here](https://github.com/Xanthos-Eve/vintel/issues).
+Release 1.2.0 development is beginning, and the focus is on simplfying some UI in the app.
+Mostly around system information display and settings management.
+Keep up on progress, add ideas, bugs or suggestions [here](https://github.com/Xanthos-Eve/vintel/issues).

 ## Screenshot